Scandy-co/RouxObjCHelloWorld/README.md

 In your application read the contents of the file into a string.
 Use the pointer to the ScandyCore object to call `setLicense`, passing the license string as an argument.
 If the return from this call is `SUCCESS`, everything is good; otherwise, you will receive the status `INVALID_LICENSE`, and you will not be able to use ScandyCore's functionality until you provide a valid license.

+#### Device

+You can only run ScandyCore on a device (iPhone X or above), you *cannot* use a Simulator.

 ## Including ScandyCore in Your Project
-Please extract the ScandyCore.framework.zip file and move the ScandyCore.framework file into the ScandyCoreiOSExample/Frameworks directory.
+- Extract the ScandyCore.framework.zip file and move the ScandyCore.framework file under your project's `Frameworks` directory.

-The example app already has the `ScandyCore.framework` in `Framework Search Paths` and `ScandyCore.framework/Headers` in `Header Search Paths`.
+- The example app already has the `ScandyCore.framework` in `Framework Search Paths` and `ScandyCore.framework/Headers` in `Header Search Paths`.
 In your own project, please add your path to `ScandyCore.framework` in `Framework Search Paths` and `ScandyCore.framework/Headers` in `Header Search Paths` in Xcode.

-## PLEASE NOTE - DO NOT BUILD FOR A SIMULATOR - SCANDY CORE IS ONLY PACKAGED TO BE RUN ON DEVICE
+Set the search type to "recursive".

+- Next, under `General` -> `Frameworks, Libraries, and Embedded Content`, add `ScandyCore.framework`.
+Under `Embed`, select `Embed & Sign`.
+The framework should appear under `Build Phases` -> `Embed Frameworks`.

+- Under `Build Settings`, set `Enable Bitcode` to `No`.

+- Under `Build Settings` -> `Architectures` -> `Valid Architectures`, make sure `arm64` is listed.

-All basic functionality can be acheived by just importing the main header from the framework and including the interface header for access into the `ScandyCore` object.
+- All basic functionality can be acheived by just importing the main header from the framework and including the interface header for access into the `ScandyCore` object.

 ```
 // MyViewController.h